So, you purchase a comfortable and cool design welder’s cap.

 If you are curious, here are the parts of a weld cap:

 - The other part is the bill (also called brim, visor, or peak).
-Some weld caps have soft and short bills, while others have a hard and longer bill.
+Some weld caps have soft and short bills, while others have hard and longer bills.

 A short and soft bill is easier to fit underneath a welding helmet or welding hood.
 A long bill that protrudes straight out is somewhat difficult to fit under a welding helmet.